University of California, Berkeley: 21st century

-In the current century, compared to the 1960s and 70s, Berkeley has become less politically active, although more liberal.
 Democrats outnumber Republicans on the faculty by a ratio of nine to one, which is a ratio similar to that of American academia generally.

-The school also has become more focused on STEM disciplines and fundraising.
+The school has become more focused on STEM disciplines and fundraising.
 In 2007, the Energy Biosciences Institute was established with funding from BP and Stanley Hall, a research facility and headquarters for the California Institute for Quantitative Biosciences, opened.
-The next few years saw the dedication of the Center for Biomedical and Health Sciences, funded by a lead gift from billionaire Li Ka-shing; the opening of Sutardja Dai Hall, home of the Center for Information Technology Research in the Interest of Society; and the unveiling of Blum Hall, housing the Blum Center for Developing Economies.
-Supported by a grant from alumnus James Simons, the Simons Institute for the Theory of Computing was established in 2012.
-In 2014, Berkeley and its sister campus, UCSF, established the Innovative Genomics Institute, and, in 2020, an anonymous donor pledged $252 million to help fund a new center for computing and data science.
-For the 2020 fiscal year, Berkeley set a fundraising record, receiving over $1 billion dollars in gifts and pledges, and two years later, it broke that record, raising over $1.2 billion.
+Supported by a grant from alumnus Jim Simons, the Simons Institute for the Theory of Computing was established in 2012.
+In 2015, Berkeley and its sister campus, UCSF, established the Innovative Genomics Institute to develop CRISPR gene editing, and, in 2020, an anonymous donor pledged $252 million to help fund a new center for computing and data science.
+For the 2020 fiscal year, Berkeley set a fundraising record, receiving over $1 billion in gifts and pledges, and two years later, it broke that record, raising over $1.2 billion.
+In 2024, protests at Berkeley regarding the Gaza war resulted in police action.